MISSILE SYSTEM

 • MFCC acts as the Bus Controller (BC), sending commands and receiving feedback every 10 milliseconds

-Rear Servo Actuator - LRSAM/MRSAM
+Rear Servo Assy.- LRSAM/MRSAM

 • Manufacture, integration and testing of electromechanical assembly of SAM: